 - Party at Ministry of Sound

 Before traveling, I was told London weather in March (and most of the year) is usually cloudy and/or rainy.
 Clearly, I chose the best weekend to go because the weather was a mix of snow, rain, and sun.
-The weather in London wasn’t the best, but I came prepared with rain boots and extra layers of clothing.
+The weather in London wasn’t the best, but I came prepared with rain boots and extra layers of clothing when packing for my Euro-trip.
 From East to West, I spent 4 days in London traveling via car, foot, bus, and metro.
 I had my aunt and uncle to take me around so I was never lost, but you can read tips on getting around London, using the Heathrow airport lounge, and click here to save up to 40% off tours and activities before your stay.